ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Resizing a root LVM volume.md

     Above you can see that `PSize` is now 14.25 GiB, from which 5.04 GiB are free (`PFree` column).

 3. Now you can resize the `root` LV itself.
-First, check it's current status:
+First, check its current status:

     ~~~sh
     $ sudo lvs